-(OTHER NONFICTION ARTICLES: THE REVOLUTION THAT ATE ITSELF (PART 2) AFRICANUS WHIPPED BY THREE FLAGS THE CITY OF HYPHENS: TRIESTE THE MEN WHO WEREN’T THERE ON CLOUD IX THE COCONUT KING THE YAGHAN PEOPLE OF TIERRA DEL FUEGO AND THEIR INSURMOUNTABLE LANGUAGE THE KANNIBAL CLUB MOJO MAN: LIFE IS A HIJACK)
+(OTHER NONFICTION ARTICLES: THE REVOLUTION THAT ATE ITSELF (PART 2) AFRICANUS: JOHN CHILEMBWE’S RACE-BASED REBELLION WHIPPED BY THREE FLAGS: THE KOREAN WHO KEPT GETTING CAUGHT THE CITY OF HYPHENS: TRIESTE THE MEN WHO WEREN’T THERE: BUTCH CASSIDY & THE SUNDANCE KID ON CLOUD IX AUGUST ENGELHARDT: THE COCONUT KING THE YAGHAN PEOPLE OF TIERRA DEL FUEGO AND THEIR INSURMOUNTABLE LANGUAGE THE KANNIBAL CLUB: HOW TO ESCAPE FROM A GULAG CAMP MOJO MAN: LIFE IS A HIJACK)

 THE REVOLUTION THAT ATE ITSELF: JAPAN’S RADICAL STUDENTS (PART 1)

 Japan’s student protest movement around 1970 made American anti-war demonstrations look like picnics in the park.

 3. UNIVERSITY BLUES

 4. THE RULES OF THE GAME